 I considered the idea that he guessed that he could reveal the lie to my supervisor, and all of the Human Resources people interviewing him, but a lie to me would have consequences.
 If he didn’t confess the truth to me at that point, he would pay the consequences down the line, when I passed the tech-related questions to him.
 I also began to wonder if Charlie Ronald was being clever.
 I figured that I might have been reading too much into it, and/or giving this man too much credit, but I wondered if he was telling me about the lie to shift the guilt of the lie to me.
 It led me to wonder which party carries more guilt, the person that lies, or the person to whom they confess the lie.
 The answer seems obvious, unless the person on the other end of the lie has previously suffered the consequences of being a rat.

 Other than the price to pay for indiscretions, Sister Mary Lawrence’s confrontational presentation included the rewards for honesty.
 She was so persuasive that I’ve spent a lifetime waiting for both, and I’ve been a patient man.
 The rewards and price to pay are all theoretical of course, but I have found that one has to dig deep into a person’s epistemology, and their long-term interactions with their fellow man to find any.
-I have also found that those that engage in indiscretions are often the first to find the fruits of short-term rewards.
+I have also found that those who engage in indiscretions are often the first to find the fruits of short-term rewards.

 The Price Paid